Monthly Archives

 North-American Originals: Perfumers on Fall & Winter

-You can read Part 2 here
+You can read Part 2 here; Part 3; Part 4; Part 5

 She or he is like the flavor of home-grown local herbs added to a standard national recipe...

-Nonetheless, we still need the giants because without the Leviathans, perfumery would not be as democratic an art, a pleasure and a way of life.
+We still need the giants because without the Leviathans, perfumery would not be as democratic an art, a simple pleasure and a way of life.
 Mass-marketed perfume may be a French invention borne out of the intuitions of François Coty, he who knew perfume could both be a sign of luxury and a household name, but mass-market perfumery particularly thrives in the United-States thanks to sheer size and a deep culture of consumerism.

 Ultimately, the ideals of democracy and pluralism that are the bread and butter of the American psyche open up enough room for independent perfumers to be not isolated and too rugged but an expression of a particular sensitivity.